robocorp/llmstatemachine/README.md

 1. Initialize a WorkflowAgentBuilder.
 2. Define states and their respective transitions.
-3. Build the workflow agent and add messages to it.
+3. Build the workflow agent and add a system message to it.
 4. Run model step by step until DONE.

-## Example
+## Example: Memory Game Agent

-Here is a simple memory game playing agent.
+Consider a memory game, where you need to remember and match hidden pairs - you don't see everything at once.
+Our library helps a language model play such games.
+It keeps track of what's been revealed and helps the model make smart guesses.
+This showcases how our library can be applied to scenarios where you need to make decisions with limited information.

 ```python
 import random